uladzislau-varabei/stylegan-tf2/README.md

 * Frechet Inception Distance (FID) is to be added soon.

 ## Further improvements

+- Implement the same noise for valid images across all train stages (currently the noise is reset at every stage)
+- Add config similar to the one used in the original implementation
 - Tune settings for *mixed precision* training stabilization tricks
 - Fix implementation of PPL metric, so that non-random noise is used for the entire batch
 - Implement FID (Frechet Inception Distance) metric